The Silent Treatment: Are They Ignoring Texts On Purpose?

 When the term is applied correctly, the silent treatment is most often used as a form of punishment or as a means of control.
 Individuals who use this type of punishment are usually hoping to trigger a response in a friend, family relative, or partner that is akin to panic, which allows the perpetrator to maintain the majority of the control and power in a relationship while keeping the other person in the relationship small, dependent, and afraid.

 Unfortunately, the silent treatment is an effective method of controlling people as it uses the threat of withdrawing love or attention to shape and prime behavior, personality, and needs.
-As is the case with any psychological abuse, the silent treatment reduces the self-esteem and well-being of the victim while transferring the bulk of the power to the person inflicting the abuse.
+As is the case with any psychological abuse, the silent treatment reduces self-esteem and impacts the mental health and well-being of the victim while transferring the bulk of the power to the person inflicting the abuse.

 When is the silent treatment appropriate?